FinanceStudyGroup/Beta-Calculator/README.md

 If the S&P goes up by 10%, you might expect your stock to go up by (1.35)*(10%), or 13.5%.

-However, this is a statistical quantity typically with a significant amount of standard error associated with it.
+However, this is a statistical quantity, typically with a significant amount of standard error associated with it.

 We can't say that this stock moves in perfect lockstep with respect to the market, but that this is the typical relationship it exhibits with respect to the market, over the chosen interval of time, and using the chosen period of returns calculation.